Ministry of the Navy (France): Science, Colonies, and the Navy

 Moving forward from the 1600s-1700s, France continued colonial-scientific efforts into the 1800s and 1900s.
-One such case is their attempts to establish colonies in Algeria during the 1830’s.
+One such case is their attempts to establish colonies in Algeria during the 1830s.
 Due to the efforts of Chasseloup-Laubat, a scientist working for France, the Ministry of Navy was given access to iron covered and steam powered naval vessels.
 In Paris, France 1931, the government put on the Exposition coloniale internationale.
 The major emphasis was on the aquatic nature of the exposition and showcasing fish and other organisms from their different colonies.
 The Ministry of Navy was responsible for gathering these samples and then returning them safely to France.

 Personnel

 At the head of the marine was the Ministre de la Marine, manned by a French statesman.
 Ministers of Marine typically came from families of administrative nobility (La Plume), such as the Phelypeaux's.
 From 1690 until 1749, a Phelypeaux was secretary and minister in charge of the marine and its colonies.
 The most prominent of the family was Jean-Frederic Phelypeaux, comte de Pontchartrain et Maurepas.
 Under his guidance, the marine regained much of the strength and prestige that it had lost during the period of the Regencies (1715–1726).
 As well, he was able to ascertain much larger than normal budgets for the Marine.
 Thus under Jean-Frederic's leadership, France was able to regain its reputation as a maritime power.